trevorbox/gitops-example-iac-go/README.md

 ## deploy applicationset

+Deploy an ApplicationSet following the [self-service](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Use-Cases/#use-case-self-service-of-argo-cd-applications-on-multitenant-clusters) use case for running applications on multitenant clusters.

 Deploy either the cluster dev, stage, or prod applicationset.
 This demonstrates deploying multiple applications to many namespaces in a single cluster, from a gitops instance within the same cluster.
 The example could be modified if using an external GitOps hub to sync applications across many different clusters and namespaces.

 ```sh